MicrosoftDocs/customer-voice/fp-docs/apply-theme.md

 After creating questions for your survey, you can change the background design and color by:

--   Using out-of-the-box available themes.
+-   Using themes available in Forms Pro out of the box.

 -   Uploading a customized image.